-Fiske Fund grants are available to individuals for up to 50% of approved expenditures for tuition, materials, food and lodging, but no more than $1000.00 per year or $ 2000.00 for a period of five consecutive years.
+Fiske Fund grants are available to individuals for up to 50% of approved expenditures for tuition ($100 or more) and lodging, but no more than $750.00 per fiscal year or $2,000.00 for a period of five consecutive years.
 Multiple grants are available to individuals, but the amounts awarded may not exceed these amounts and stipulations.

-Award monies are disbursed upon submission to the Fund of receipts for actual expenses of budgeted amounts approved in the original grant award.
+Award monies are disbursed upon submission to the Fund of receipts for actual expenses of approved amounts along with a statement or certificate of completion (if available) within three months of the class completion.

-Fiske Fund grants are available to members of the woodworking community in the region served by the NWA.
+Fiske Fund grants are available to members of the woodworking community in the region served by the NWA (within a 400-mile radius of Albany, NY).
 Membership in the NWA is not required in order to receive a Fiske Fund grant.
+Preference is given to active NWA members in good standing regardless of residency.

 Terms and conditions